DaveOkpare/sqlite_vector/README.md

-<h2> VectorD(um)B </h2>
+<h2> VectorD<sup>um</sup>B </h2>

 <h4>Store and Query Vectors in SQLite</h4>

 <p>
-VectorDB is a Python script that provides a simple way to store and query vectors in an SQLite database.
+VectorD<sup>um</sup>B is a Python script that provides a simple way to store and query vectors in an SQLite database.
 It leverages the power of NumPy for vector manipulation and SQLite for efficient storage and retrieval of data.
 </p>

 <h3>Features</h3>